dendinho-e-bolinha/FEUP-FSI/ApplyForFlag2.md

 We also noticed that the server seemed to be re-rendering from time to time, since even if we checked the alert it would appear again.

-Furthermore, we noticed in the text `The admin will use this page to check your request.`, which had an hyperlink to `http://ctf-fsi.fe.up.pt:5005/request/<request_id>`.
+Furthermore, we noticed in the text `The admin will use this page to check your request.`, which had a hyperlink to `http://ctf-fsi.fe.up.pt:5005/request/`<request_id>`.

 When we went to this page, we saw a weird disabled button with the text `Give the flag`:

 ![Give The Flag Button](images/apply-for-flag-2/give_the_flag_page.png)

-When we inspected the html of this page, we notied that this button would essentially redirect us to a `/approve` endpoint if clicked:
+When we inspected the html of this page, we noticed that this button would essentially redirect us to a `/approve` endpoint if clicked:

 ```html
 <form method="POST" action="/request/<request_id>/approve" role="form">